leez7onefl/facial-recognition-datalake/ReadMe.md

 ![image](https://github.com/user-attachments/assets/b9dffbe6-fab4-4be3-8ee0-727ddd9ade33)

-The first operation from raw to staging mainly use U²-Net for image background removing (based on this [article](https://arxiv.org/pdf/2005.09007)), and also resize / format the images.
+The first operation from raw to staging mainly use SCM-CNN(U²Net) model.
+It uses channel global average and max pooling for image background removal (based on this [article](https://arxiv.org/pdf/2005.09007)).
+Also force the image to be a .jpg and resize to 244*244 using Lanczos.

 ![image](https://github.com/user-attachments/assets/1e8bf5d9-67e7-4b35-b312-b3721e3339ed)